bevennyamande/bocadillo/docs/guide/how-to/extra-media-handlers.md

-# Register extra media handlers
+# How to add extra media handlers

 In Bocadillo, the default behavior for `res.media` is to send JSON data.